-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+There is no coinsurance. copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.

-- Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules
+- Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules